Mpowa-IO/Documents/Whitepaper.md

 ### Utility Token, stablecoin: mUSD

 A stablecoin used to contribute to projects, to make sure your donation remains its value and is not subject to any volatility.

+ISO20022

+ISO 20022 is an ISO standard for electronic data interchange between financial institutions.
+It describes a metadata repository containing descriptions of messages and business processes, and a maintenance process for the repository content.
+The standard covers financial information transferred between financial institutions that includes payment transactions, securities trading and settlement information, credit and debit card transactions and other financial information.
+The repository contains a huge amount of financial services metadata that has been shared and standardized across the industry.
+The metadata is stored in UML models with a special ISO 20022 UML Profile.
+Underlying all of this is the ISO 20022 metamodel - a model of the models.
+The UML profile is the metamodel transformed into UML.
+The metadata is transformed into the syntax of messages used in financial networks.
+The first syntax supported for messages was XML Schema.
+Clear Overview in which Mpowa Describes: Data quality and integrity;
+Data disaggregation; Data timeliness; Data transparency and openness; Data usability and curation; Data protection and privacy; Data governance and independence; Data resources and capacity; Data rights.

+1 Refer to decision 48/103, page 41 https://unstats.un.org/unsd/statcom/48th-session/documents/Report-on-the-48th-session- of-the-statistical-commission-E.pdf

 ### Tokenized Carbon Offset Credit: mOCR